danielniemeyer/DNTutorial/README.md

 DNTutorial manages a set of tutorial elements that guide the user on how to interact with your app.

-The implementation of DNTutorial is very simple and was mainly by Paper from Facebook.
+The implementation of DNTutorial is very simple and was mainly based on Paper by Facebook.

 ## Usage